Ammonwyz/stocks-analysis/README.md

 The original VBA macro was only for the target processing data of 12 stocks.
 For efficient analysis of more data, it is necessary to refactor.

 ## Results:
   By refactoring the code, it can be seen that the execution time has decreased from 0.7 and 0.8 seconds to 0.2 and 0.3 seconds.
 In the original macro, the code repeatedly read the data to analyze and output it as instructed.
 In the improved program, because of the index used, only one side of the data needs to be read, and then different analyses and outputs are performed, so the running time is saved.
+The new macro is good for running more stocks, such as hundreds or thousands.

 * Original script